 Dilapidations & Schedules of Condition

 The devil is always in the detail and we are great details people.
-So often a Pubco / Brewer will issue a dilapidations schedule that appears to cost the earth, but it is after all only one man’s opinion and is not set in tablets of stone.
+So often a Pubco/ Brewer will issue a dilapidations schedule that appears to cost the earth, but it is after all, only one man’s opinion and is not set in stone.
 We negotiate the reality of required works and the associated costs, especially on lease renewal and lease surrender.